mautic/developer-documentation-new/docs/themes/legacy.rst

 The slot can be defined by a single HTML attribute ```data-slot="{slot type here}"````.
 For example, the text slot can be defined even with the demo content.

-When the theme is opened in the builder, the div with attribute ```data-slot="text"``` will make the text inside the div editable within the inline Froala editor.
+When the Theme is opened in the builder, the div with attribute ```data-slot="text"``` will make the text inside the div editable within the inline Froala editor.

 .. code-block:: html